Ceyhun1999/Grid-project/README.md

-!!!scroll needs to be removed
+!!!Scroll needs to be fix

 https://ceyhun1999.github.io/Grid-project/
 "DARX" project for Divacademy.
 Module 4 project.
 (This project was created using grids)